Qatar's premier accuses Israel of not caring about hostages but vows to keep pressing for peace

 Qatar’s diplomatic push

-Before Sheikh Mohammed spoke before the 15-member council, every country — except for the U.S. — laid the blame for the attack and larger regional conflicts on Israel and echoed doubts about the country's seriousness in securing the return of its hostages.
+Before Sheikh Mohammed spoke to the 15-member council, every country — except for the U.S. — laid the blame for the attack and larger regional conflicts on Israel, and echoed doubts about the country’s seriousness in securing the return of its hostages.

 “It is evident that Israel, the occupying power, is bent on doing everything to undermine and blow up every possibility of peace,” Pakistani Ambassador Asim Iftikhar Ahmad said.
 “It also raises serious questions whether the return of hostages was indeed a priority.”